LawrenceHunt/CV/README.md

 I feel most energised by team projects where I can work in the full stack, and I love to pick up new technologies - particularly those built on JavaScript.
 In my final 2 weeks at Makers Academy I taught myself Meteor.js and used it to build an idea I'd had while working in advertising: an app that turns saving for a mortgage into a social game between friends.

-I also blog my weekly progress as a developer [here](https://medium.com/@lawrencehunt)!
+I also blog weekly about my progress as a developer [here](https://medium.com/@lawrencehunt).

 ###What I'm after